silverweed/pokepon/README.md

 How to connect
 --------------------------------------------------------
-To connect to a running Poképon Server simply start the Client, either from the graphical launcher or issuing the command
+To connect to a running Poképon Server start the Client, either from the graphical launcher or issuing the command
 <code>java -jar /path/to/pokepon.jar client &lt;serverIP&gt;</code>